tpf/tprf-hugo-site/content/raku-development-fund.md

 ---
-title: "Raku Development Fund"
+title: 'Raku Development Fund'
-url:   "/raku-development-fund.html"
+url: '/raku-development-fund.html'
 ---

 At the start of February 2015, during FOSDEM, Larry Wall announced that the Perl 6 team intends to declare a 6.0 language (defined by a conformance test suite) along